 “Our vision of changing American food culture for the better with great restaurants that help people begin, advance, and enjoy their plant-based journey has remained very much the same over the years,” said Pilan.

-Whether you’re plotting your next vegan transformation or just wondering what to order for dinner, these Veggie Grill classics won’t do you wrong.
+Whether you’re ready to take your first taste of plant-based food or just craving a spicy Chick’n sandwich, these Veggie Grill classics won’t do you wrong.

 2 Mac and Cheese